TheoLvs/reinforcement-learning/8. Unity ML agents tests/README.md

 ## Rolling a ball (January 2020)
 ![](rolling_a_ball/rollingaball1.png)
 > My first experiment is a simple game about rolling a ball affected by gravity trying to catch all 10 pickups randomly placed in the environment.
 Movement is directly affected by inertia.
+To create the same env, follow Unity official tutorial https://learn.unity.com/project/roll-a-ball-tutorial

 ## References ✨